 Our Garden is Many Things to Many People

 We are one part school garden, one part community garden, and one part botanical garden.
+It is all brought together by hard working volunteers and community support.
+Overall, we are a teaching garden where all can come to learn.

 The New Start Community Garden (formerly Shark Garden) is part botanical garden and we have a wide variety of specialty gardens to help teach visitors and students about the environment and growing food.
 Our botanical collections focus on edible plants and habitat for pollinators and wildlife.